Twelver Shi'ism: Governance and the Guardianship of the jurisprudent

-Khomeini and his supporters taught that rather than being new, his theory was supported by Shi'i hadith and earlier scholars, (if properly understood), but had been deliberately suppressed by enemies of Islam.
+Khomeini and his supporters taught that rather than being new, his theory was supported by Shia hadith and earlier scholars, (if properly understood), but had been deliberately suppressed by enemies of Islam.

 According to Khomeini, the basis of this juristic authority is derived from the Imamate as the expansion of the prophecy and knowledge (ilm) which is also the basis for the religious and political authority of the Imam.
 He taught that without Islamic government ruled by the leading jurist/faqih, Islam would whither and decline.
 God's absolute authority is the foundation of Twelvers political thought, though every one who wishes to have authority must be assigned by Him.

 As evidence for this theory, he quoted Hakim (Wali) Ja'far as-Sadiq who Hadith relate as saying: "I have appointed him a hakim over you.
 If such a person orders (judges) according to our ruling and the person concerned does not accept it, then he has shown contempt for the ruling of God and rejects us; and he who rejects us, actually rejects Allah and such a person is close to association [Shirk] with Allah. " Regarding the priority of the guardianship over all other religious law, Khomeini states that:

 "The government, or the absolute guardianship (alwilayat al-mutlaqa) that is delegated to the noblest messenger of Allah, is the most important divine law and has priority over all other ordinances of the law.
 If the powers of the government be restricted to the framework of ordinances of the law then the delegation of the authority to Muhammad would be a senseless phenomenon."